happypancake/fsd/README.md

 fsd
 ===

-Func based statsd client for golang, which returns directly via a channel and reconnection establishment
+Func based statsd client for golang, which returns more or less directly via using a buffered channel and reconnection establishment in case of failure of udp sending